-According to the Consumer Financial Protection Bureau (CFPB) 2016 spring ruling agenda we can be certain that they will not be flexing their muscles in the student loan department for some time.
-Released in November, the fall 2015 rule making agenda determined that student loan rule making may be on the horizon.
+According to the Consumer Financial Protection Bureau (CFPB) 2016 spring ruling agenda we can be certain that they will not be flexing their muscles in the student loans department for some time.
+Released in November, the fall 2015 rule-making agenda determined that student loan rule-making may be on the horizon.
 However, the spring update directs readers back to the fall agenda for more information.
-The CFPB’s short term focus will be arbitration, prepaid accounts, payday and title lending, and prepaid accounts.
+The CFPB’s short-term focus will be arbitration, prepaid accounts, payday and title lending, and prepaid accounts.
 The CFPB will also maintain its focus on mortgage loan servicing.

 With so much being laid out, what, then can student loan servicers anticipate from the CFPB in the near term?
 In March of 2016, the CFPB dedicated five pages of its Winter 2016 Supervisory Highlights just to student loans.
 The CFPB specifically noted the following issues that have been identified in examinations:

 - Practices related to payment allocation among multiple student loans in a borrower’s account;